 Biography

-Olivia received honors at the 2024 Music for Unity National Composition Competition.
-Her works have been commissioned/and or performed by violinists Simone Porter, Blake Pouliot and Aubree Oliverson, The Lyris String Quartet, and the Pacific, South Coast and San Fernando Valley Symphonies.
-Her compositions and arrangements have been featured at the Aspen Music Festival, Orcas Island Chamber Music Festival, Carnegie Hall (Weill Hall), and on the Violin Channel.
+Olivia received honors at the 2024 NACUSA-LA National Composition Competition.
+Her works have been commissioned/and or performed by Tony Arnold, Simone Porter, Blake Pouliot, Aubree Oliverson, the Lyris String Quartet, and the Pacific, South Coast and San Fernando Valley Symphonies, and featured at the Aspen Music Festival, Orcas Island Chamber Music Festival, Carnegie Hall, and on the Violin Channel.